CodePushGo/website/src/content/blog/en/how-delta-updates-reduce-payload-size.md

 Keep updates secure with end-to-end encryption and detect version conflicts early.

-> "The only solution with true end-to-end encryption, others just sign updates" - Capgo [\[1\]](https://capgo.app/)
+> "The only solution with true end-to-end encryption, others just sign updates" - CodePushGo [\[1\]](https://capgo.app/)

-You can also monitor update performance in real-time using tools like Capgo's analytics to track:
+You can also monitor update performance in real-time using tools like CodePushGo's analytics to track:

 -   Update success rates
 -   User engagement patterns